BLZ11/21-765-project/README.md

-# Bond Energy/Bond Order Population
+# Bond Energy/Bond Order Population (Beta Version)

 The bond energy/bond order population (BEBOP) is a computational chemistry algorithm that computes accurate molecular energies at equilibrium and bond energies using well-conditioned Hartree-Fock orbital populations and bond orders.